lsantosq/lsantosq.github.io/_posts/2020-07-15-Time-Series-Analysis-Global-Warming.md

  To find the best model, the ACF and PACF correlograms are used.

- > I presented more information about ACF and PACF correlograms on the final report.
+ > There are more information about ACF and PACF correlograms on the final report.
 [You can find it on my Git](https://github.com/lsantosq/Global-Warming-Is-there-evidence-it-exists-/blob/master/global_warming_report.pdf).

  ![fig3](/assets/img/post/global_warming/acf_pacf.PNG)